Glagan/MyMangaDex/README.md

 ### Manga page
 * Show some information about the manga entry on MyAnimeList if it exists
 * Highlight your last read chapter and all opened chapters if you want
+* Start reading the manga or add it to your Plan to Read list
+* Add a MyAnimeList id if there isn't one

 ### Chapter page
 * Automatically update the MyAnimeList manga entry to the current chapter number if it's the highest